250

 Faith – אֱמוּנָה

 • Sefer HaChinuch (Mitzvah 479) explains that giving tzedakah expresses belief that wealth is entrusted by Hashem.
-By sharing with the poor, one demonstrates trust that blessing and sustenance ultimately come from G-d, not personal possession.
+By sharing with the poor, a person demonstrates trust that blessing and sustenance ultimately come from the Creator, not from personal ownership or effort alone.
+Each act of charity becomes a declaration of emunah, affirming that livelihood flows from Divine Providence and that what is given in Hashem’s service is never truly lost.

 Charity – צְדָקָה

-• Rambam (Hilchot Matanot Aniyim 7:1) rules that tzedakah is a Torah obligation binding on every Jew, even the poor.
-His eight levels of tzedakah place greatest value on enabling independence, making charity into structured justice rather than optional generosity.
+• Rambam (Hilchos Matanos Aniyim 7:1) rules that tzedakah is a Torah obligation binding on every Jew, even the poor themselves.
+His system of eight levels of charity places the highest value on enabling independence, transforming charity from emotional generosity into structured justice.
+Tzedakah thus becomes a moral framework that ensures dignity, responsibility, and long-term stability within society.

 Compassion – רַחֲמִים

-• Talmud (Ketubot 67b) teaches that the needy should be supported according to their dignity — even providing comforts they were accustomed to.
-This reflects compassion that preserves self-respect alongside provision.
+• The Talmud (Ketubos 67b) teaches that the needy should be supported according to their dignity, even providing comforts they were accustomed to.
+This reflects a Torah vision of compassion that preserves the recipient’s honor and humanity.
+True mercy does not merely alleviate hunger but safeguards the person’s sense of self-worth and belonging.

 Justice – צֶדֶק